Virtual Bowling: Development and release

-Virtual Bowling was developed by Athena, a defunct Japanese game developer known for their experience with bowling titles such as World Bowling (1990) for Game Boy.
+Virtual Bowling was developed by Athena, a game developer known for their experience with bowling titles such as World Bowling (1990) for Game Boy.
 Development was headed by producer Sakae Nakamura, while the music was co-composed by Ryoue Takagi and a member only known by the pseudonym of "Nicochimans".
-The game was first previewed on June 1995, prior to the launch of the platform, in a Virtual Boy-dedicated supplement of Family Computer Magazine and later in July on the Japanese magazine The Super Famicom respectively.
+The game was first previewed in June 1995, prior to the launch of the platform, in a Virtual Boy-dedicated supplement of Family Computer Magazine and later in July on the Japanese magazine The Super Famicom respectively.
 Like all other Virtual Boy games, the title sports a red-and-black color scheme and uses stereoscopic 3D visuals to create the illusion of depth.
 It was first showcased to the video game press and attendees at the 1995 Consumer Soft Group (CSG) trade show and later at Shoshinkai 1995.

 Following a final call issued by Nintendo regarding Virtual Boy releases before ceasing support for the system, Athena, alongside Bandai, J-Wing and Taito, reportedly rushed their titles to market in order to recoup investment.
-Virtual Bowling was originally slated for a December 8 launch by Athena, but was published on December 22 instead and was housed in an eight megabit cartridge, serving one of the last official Japanese Virtual Boy games published alongside SD Gundam Dimension War, also released on the same day.
-Due to being one of the last releases for Virtual Boy in Japan, coupled with a very limited run of copies produced, makes the title harder to find and more expensive than earlier Japanese releases, becoming a rare collector's item that commands high prices on the secondary game collecting market.
+Virtual Bowling was originally slated for a December 8 launch by Athena, but was published on December 22 instead and was housed in an eight megabit cartridge.
+It served as one of the last official Japanese Virtual Boy games published alongside SD Gundam Dimension War, also released on the same day.
+It is considered by gaming journalists as one of the rarest, most valuable and sought-after Virtual Boy titles; It became a rare collector's item that commands high prices on the secondary game collecting market, due to being produced under a very limited run of copies.
 Though it was never released in North America, all the in-game text is displayed in English.
 Some hobbyists load the ROM image onto actual Virtual Boy cartridges and sell reproduction copies online.

+Virtual Bowling will be added to the Nintendo Classics service at a future date, including in the west for the first time.
+The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
+The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.